Skip licences (skip permits)

 The following procedure will be followed if an illegal or non-compliant skip is found on the public highway:

-• If there are no obvious markings regarding who the skip belongs to the Council Officer will obtain a statement from whom is believed to have ordered the skip (this may be a resident or a business).
-If the responsible skip company can still not be ascertained the person who has ordered the skip will be liable to any fines and, if applicable, will be responsible to apply for a retrospective licence.
+- If there are no clear markings identifying the skip owner, a Council Officer will request a statement from the individual believed to have ordered the skip (this may be a resident or business).
+If the responsible skip company cannot be identified, the person who ordered the skip will be held liable for any fines and, if necessary, will be required to apply for a retrospective licence.

-• If a company places 5 or more skips on the highway consecutively without obtaining a licence or paying retrospective fees the Council will commence legal proceedings against them
+- If a company places five or more skips on the highway consecutively without obtaining a licence or paying the retrospective fees, the Council will initiate legal proceedings against them.

-• Where a skip is considered to present a danger (interpreted at officer’s discretion), regardless of ownership it will be removed as soon as reasonably possible.
-The skip will be stored for a maximum of 28 days and the owner will be notified that it is available for collection within this period.
+- If a skip is deemed dangerous (at the discretion of the officer), it will be removed as soon as possible, regardless of ownership.
+The skip will be stored for up to 28 days, and the owner will be informed that it can be collected within this time.

-Please note, unfortunately if the skip is on private land no enforcement action can be taken.
+Please note that if the skip is located on private land, enforcement action cannot be taken.

 Who will carry out the enforcement action?